mendix/docs/content/en/docs/catalog/register/register-data.md

 The Catalog has a UI form where you can register a single exposed service.
 Make sure you have collected the following details before you begin:

-* OData metadata contract file as an XML, or ZIP if it is multiple files
+* Metadata contract file as an XML, or ZIP if it is multiple files
 * Data Source details: `Name`, `Version`, `Path`
 * Application `Name`
 * Environment details: `Name`, `Location` (URL), `Type`